AlexeyKoz/MenuMind_AI/README.md

 ## Platform Overview

 MenuMind AI is a full-stack food intelligence suite designed for coordinated household use.
 It connects shared shopping lists, inventory, recipe discovery, and nutrition tracking with AI assistants that translate, validate, and recommend content in multiple languages.

-Authentication supports email/password with email verification as well as Google OAuth (via django-allauth + dj-rest-auth).
+**Authentication & Security:**
+- **Email/Password Registration** with email verification flow
+- **Google OAuth** for social login (via django-allauth + dj-rest-auth)
+- **JWT Tokens** with refresh mechanism
+- **Email Verification Required** for certain features
+- **Legal Compliance** with GDPR, CCPA, and Israel Privacy Protection Law Amendment 13

 ---